onooinc-code/SoulyCorev2/PROJECT_GUIDE.md

 ### 5.4.
 Memory Center (`/components/MemoryCenter.tsx`)
 Manages the AI's **Structured Memory** (explicit facts).
 - **Entity Management**: A full CRUD interface for managing entities (people, projects, concepts) stored in the Postgres database.
-- **Visual Relationship Graph**: A fully interactive, visual graph to display and explore the relationships between entities.
-Users can drag nodes, zoom, and pan the graph.
-See section 5.12 for details.
+- **Visual Relationship Graph**: An interactive graph to display and explore entity relationships.
+See section 5.14 for details.
 - **Segment Hub**: A UI to manage `Segments` (like Topics or Impact levels) for categorizing messages.
+- **Predicates Hub**: A CRUD interface for defining the types of relationships (e.g., `works_for`, `is_located_in`) that can exist between entities.
+- **Validation Rules Hub**: A UI to define validation logic for different entity types, ensuring data consistency.

 ### 5.5.
 Contacts Hub (`/components/ContactsHub.tsx`)
 A specialized part of Structured Memory for managing people and organizations.